AnthonyCxx/Notes-and-Writeups/C++/Exception Handling/README.md

 separate your errors (and _catch_ blocks) neatly.

 Here are two classes for dealing with both inderminate (0 / 0) and undefined (anything / 0) division.
 This way, you can avoid any and all floating-point exceptions that would kill your program.
-Furthermore, you can see how exception handling neatly divides the intended flow from the error-handling as they are in separate blocks.
+Furthermore, you can see how exception handling neatly divides the intended flow of the program from the error-handling as they are in separate blocks.

 ```C++
 #include <iostream>